EnergyInnovation/eps-louisiana/docs/acknowledgement.md

 We would like to acknowledge the following people who helped adapt the Energy Policy Simulator for Louisiana.
 Individuals are listed alphabetically.

-* Lindsay Cooper, Governor's Office of Coastal Activities
+* Lindsay Cooper, Louisiana Office of the Governor
 * Allison DeJong, The Water Institute of the Gulf
 * David Dismukes, Louisiana State University